apache/mesos/docs/persistent-volume.md

 Some suggestions to keep in mind when building applications that use persistent
 volumes:

-* A single `acceptOffers` call can be used to both create a new dynamic reservation (via `Offer::Operation::Reserve`) and create a new persistent volume on those newly reserved resources (via `Offer::Operation::Create`).
+* A single `acceptOffers` call make a dynamic reservation (via `Offer::Operation::Reserve`) and create a new persistent volume on the newly reserved resources (via `Offer::Operation::Create`).
+However, these operations are not executed atomically (i.e., either operation or both operations could fail).

 * Volume IDs must be unique per role on each agent.
-However, it is strongly recommended that frameworks use globally unique volume IDs, to avoid potential confusion between volumes on different agents that use the same volume ID.
+However, it is strongly recommended that frameworks use globally unique volume IDs, to avoid potential confusion between volumes on different agents with the same volume ID.
 Note also that the agent ID where a volume resides might change over time.
 For example, suppose a volume is created on an agent and then the agent's host machine is rebooted.
 When the agent registers with Mesos after